cterdam/genpro/src/README.md

 ### Parsing

 - During argparse, each option is available as a command-line argument.

+- Any option not set via command-line arguments has the value of `None` in argparse, which is used to prevent it from overwriting the value taken from other sources.

 - All values are taken as strings and parsed into expected types in the same way `yaml` parses strings into Python objects.
-  - Any option not set via command-line arguments has the value of `None` in argparse, which is used to prevent it from overwriting the value taken from other sources.
+Therefore:
-  - In order to set a value to `None`, the input string should be `null` or `Null`.
+  - In order to set an option to `None`, the input should be `null`.
-    - There doesn't seem to be a way to set an option to the string `null`.
+  - In order to set an option to the string `null`, the input should be `\"null\"`.
-  - In order to force a numeric string to be string, the input string should be surrounded with quotation marks.
+  - In order to force a numeric string to be string, the input should be surrounded with quotation marks.
-    - Depending on the shell, while invoking the script, an escape might be needed for the quotation marks to be interpreted as part of the string.

 - Config options are processed after parsing, a processed called scaffolding.
   - In this process, their values could change.